williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 2. Verify that the `aud` (audience) claim contains the `client_id` of your application.
 3. Verify the signature of the ID token according to [JWS](https://tools.ietf.org/html/rfc7515) using the algorithm specified in the JWT `alg` header parameter.
 Use the public keys provided by Okta via the [Discovery Document](#openid-discovery-document).
 4. Verify that the expiry time (from the `exp` claim) has not already passed.
-5. If a `nonce` value was sent in the Authentication Request, a `nonce` claim MUST be present and its value checked to verify that it is the same value as the one that was sent in the Authentication Request.
+5. A `nonce` claim MUST be present and its value checked to verify that it is the same value as the one that was sent in the Authentication Request.
 The client should check the nonce value for replay attacks.
 6. The client SHOULD check the `auth_time` claim value and request re-authentication using the `prompt=login` parameter if it determines too much time has elapsed since the last End-User authentication.

 Step 3 involves downloading the public JWKS from Okta (specified by the `jwks_uri` attribute in the [discovery document](#opendid-discovery-document)).
 The result of this call is a [JSON Web Key](https://tools.ietf.org/html/rfc7517) set.